spike-project/spike/README.md

 ### What is SPIKE ? ###

-* NPK-V2 is a program that allows the processing, the display and the analysis of data-sets obtained from various Fourier-Transform spectroscopies.
+* SPIKE is a program coming from a first-development oriented one named NPK-V2 that allows the processing, the display and the analysis of data-sets obtained from various Fourier-Transform spectroscopies.
+It stands for Spectrometry Processing Innovative KErnel.
 * For the moment, il handles the following data-sets
     * NMR - 1D and 2D are fully supported
     * FT-ICR - 1D and 2D are fully supported